 Speaking of sharing, remember that a convention is a convention because of the amount of people there.
 Remember that what makes a convention so special the fact that you are suddenly in a space with thousands of others that share your interest.
 I’m serious when I say I don’t need caffeine or alcohol during the event, because the buzz you can get just from all the excitement around is more than enough.

 Waiting on line for a game?
 Why not talk with the people around you?
 Is there a multiplayer game you want to try out, and they need teams of four at a time?
 Be willing to jump in with people you don’t know.
 Say hello, and be open with them as you try and crush another team of strangers in a demo.
 Are you a cosplayer?
 It's not uncommon for cosplayers to meet up and wander the expo hall together for photos, taking the time to exchange information and build up new friendships.
-Are you a fan of a podcast like What's Good Games?
-They have a panel that also serves as a meet up for their fans.
+Are you a fan of a podcast or youtube channel?
+They might have a panel that also serves as a meet up for their fans.

 Talk with the game developers.
 Again, it’s the people that make a convention great, and part of that is you actually get to see the people who have spent countless hours creating the things we love to play.
 I’ve found myself enjoying games more if I know some of the personal touches that were put into it.
 After several years going to PAX East, I can actually recognize some faces behind the games I like, of people I follow on twitter, and we greet each other excitedly.

 Above all else, go.
 Have fun.
 Remember the spirit in which conventions like this were made: for gamers like us to gather together, revel in our interests, and know that there are thousands out there that share them.
 If this is your first time, I am genuinely excited for you, and hope that it blows you away.